chihacknight/chihacknight.org/_posts/events/2016-02-23-potluck-and-open-hack-session.md

 published: true
 ---

+No presentation this week.
+Instead, we're going to have another civic hacking potluck!
+If you'd like, please bring drinks, snacks or desserts!
+We'll provide the usual empanadas too.

-No presentation this week - just come to build, share, and learn about civic tech!
+While we eat, we'll build, share, and learn about civic tech!

 #### Leadership Council #21